 - National Dental Board Examination Part 1 scores.
 NBDE Part 1 scores are required to apply to the program.
-We accept the NBDE scores reported on your Institutional Evaluation form.
+For application purposes, we accept the NDBE scores reported on your PASS Institutional Evaluation form.

 - GRE scores.
-In addition to reporting your scores on PASS, GRE scores must be electronically submitted to the University of Michigan, institution code 1839.
+In addition to reporting your scores on PASS, GRE scores must be electronically submitted to the University of Michigan, institution code 1839, department code Graduate School, option 5 - any other department.
 For more information on sending GRE score reports, please visit https://www.ets.org/gre/revised_general/scores/send/.
 Please do not send paper copies.